jackw01/glowstick/README.md

 ## Build your own

 ### Wiring
-All Arduino pin assignments are set in `constants.hpp`.
+All Arduino pin assignments are set in constants.hpp.
 The defaults are shown below:

 ```c++
 const uint8_t PinLEDs = 2;